CornellLabofOrnithology/ebirdst/README.md

 Quick Start
 -----------

-This quick start guide shows how to download example data and plot abundance values similar to how they are plotted for the [eBird Status and Trends Abundance animations](https://ebird.org/science/status-and-trends/woothr/abundance-map-weekly).
+This quick start guide shows how to download data and plot abundance values similar to how they are plotted for the [eBird Status and Trends Abundance animations](https://ebird.org/science/status-and-trends/woothr/abundance-map-weekly).
+In this guide, a simplified example dataset is used consisting of Yellow-bellied Sapsucker in Michigan.
+For a full list of the species available for download, look at the data frame `ebirst_runs`, which is included in this package.

 **Important note: after downloading the results, do not change the file structure.** All functionality in this package relies on the structure inherent in the delivered results.
 Changing the folder and file